YeremiaJoy/TitipPaket/README.md

 # TitipPaket
 I'm sorry I can't share the code on github because this project is one of the projects where I am part-time, i just can share some screenshot from the website.
+The project is developed with Next.js (ReactJs framework), and we use Ant Design for React UI library

 Landing Page
 ![image](https://user-images.githubusercontent.com/73683623/140965435-227752b3-2905-4988-9016-07f8963a5462.png)